Giants vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his third straight game with a hit in this contest.
-In his last five games he is batting .190 with a home run, three walks and three RBI.
+- Freeman hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .158 with three walks and two RBI.

 Freeman Recent Games